ivansglazunov/nextjs-hasura-auth/GENERATOR.md

 // Assuming 'nextjs-hasura-auth' is your published package name import { Generator, GenerateOptions, GenerateResult } from 'nextjs-hasura-auth';
-// Assuming schema is correctly loaded (you might need to handle schema loading differently when using the package)
-// import schema from './schema.json';
+// Assuming schema is correctly loaded (you might need to handle schema loading differently when using the package) import schema from './public/hasura-schema.json';

-// Initialize the generator (Schema needs to be passed)
-// const generate = Generator(schema);
+// Initialize the generator (Schema needs to be passed) const generate = Generator(schema);
-// TODO: Document how schema should be provided when using the package

 // Define options for your query const options: GenerateOptions = {